Manya-luminate/directus-extension-audio-detection/README.md

-# Directus ThumbHash
+# Directus Audio Detection

-This extension will add a thumbhash field into the system file collection, and when files are uploaded and/or updated, it will generate a thumbhash for that image.
+This extension will update has_audio field into the system file collection when files are uploaded and/or updated.